Azure/azure-sdk-for-net/sdk/schemaregistry/Microsoft.Azure.Data.SchemaRegistry.JsonSchema/README.md

 ## Troubleshooting

 If you encounter errors when communicating with the Schema Registry service, these errors will be thrown as a [RequestFailedException][request_failed_exception].
-The serializer will only communicate with the service the first time it encounters a schema (when serializing) or a schema ID (when deserializing).
+The serializer will only communicate with the service the first time it encounters a schema (when serializing) or a schema Id (when deserializing).
 Any errors related to invalid Content-Types will be thrown as a `FormatException`.

 Errors related to invalid schemas will be thrown as an `Exception`, and the `InnerException` property will contain the underlying exception that was thrown from your implemented methods in the `SchemaRegistryJsonSchemaGenerator`.
 This type of error would typically be caught during testing and should not be handled in code.